ClarkFieseln/IPRadar2ForLinux/READ_ME.txt

        - ROUTER_IP
    And of course adapt the settings for host location (MY_CITY,...) and map center location (MAP_CENTER_LAT,...).

-4) For playsound to work right, follow the instructions in Sounds/todo.txt.
+4) - To use the optional feature sound follow the instructions in Sounds/todo.txt.
-   Install tshark:
+   - Install tshark:
          sudo apt update
          sudo apt install tshark
          To allow execution to non-root users answer YES.
-   If the tool was already installed on your system, you may want to allow execution to non-root users:
-       sudo dpkg-reconfigure wireshark-common
+     If the tool was already installed on your system, you may want to allow execution to non-root users: sudo dpkg-reconfigure wireshark-common
          Answer YES.
      Then you just need to add the user to the wireshark group.
-Type this:
-       sudo usermod -a -G wireshark $USER
+Type this: sudo usermod -a -G wireshark $USER
      Change your default group:
          newgrp wireshark
      After restart or log you will not need to change your default group anymore.
      Set the corresponding paths in config.ini:
          [tshark]
          tshark_path     (find out with: whereis tshark)
          [dumpcap]
          dumpcap_path    (find out with: whereis dumpcap)

 5) Install further tools if required:
     Type in the IDE/PyCharm console or in a system terminal: